 Greek Grammar I (GR 301) is a study of "Koine" Greek, the form of the Greek language used in the New Testament.
 Basic Greek vocabulary and grammar will be taught and applied to the translation of selected New Testament texts.
-Alternate years, fall.
+3 credit hours Alternate years, fall

-Greek Grammar II (GR 302) is a continuation of Greek Grammar I. Prerequisite Greek Grammar I. Alternate years, spring.
+Greek Grammar II (GR 302) is a continuation of Greek Grammar I. Prerequisite: Greek Grammar I 3 credit hours Alternate years, spring